Dremixbotdev/viper/docs/Moderation/Auto Moderation/profanity filter.rst

 **Profanity Filter Settings**

-1.``profanity_whitelisted_users``: White listed users from the profanity filter.
+1. ``profanity_whitelisted_users``: White listed users from the profanity filter.
 Defualt value: none.
-2.``profanity_whitelisted_roles``: White listed roles from the profanity filter.
+2. ``profanity_whitelisted_roles``: White listed roles from the profanity filter.
 Defualt value: none.
-3.``profanity_whitelisted_channels``: White listed channels from the profanity filter.
+3. ``profanity_whitelisted_channels``: White listed channels from the profanity filter.
 Defualt value: none.

 **Note: Any user with `manage_messages` permission will automatically be whitelisted from the filter.**